ZeroByteZDev/MadInjector-v2/README.md

 # MadInjector-v2
- A second version of MadInjector specially developed for cheatermad site.
+ A second version of MadInjector developed for ch**term*d site.
 A Sucessor of the First Version Originally Developed by ByMynix.
  Second Version Developed by ZeroByteZ.

  Self leaking this cus its very trash and never was maintained very well.